Thank you for sharing your expertise and your insights with the developer community.

 At the same time, we totally understand that you may want to publicize your latest book, course, SaaS application, or other product.

 We ask that you keep this as tasteful as possible.
-It is perfectly fine to talk about your product at the end of your article.
+It is perfectly fine to have a one-sentence call-to-action for your product at the end of your article.

 Don’t open your article with a link to your product, as this looks spammy.